OFICIAL

 MAINTENANCE

-The aircraft are in great shape, most maintenance carried out at the EA1 hangar in Durazno.
+The aircraft are in great shape, with most maintenance carried out at the EA1 hangar in Durazno.
 The fleet was grounded from March 2004 until November 2005 due to expired ejection seat cartridges, and the difficulty of obtaining spares.
 Many necessary repairs and maintenance was accomplished during the grounded time.
-Squadron technical crews have extensive experience on the type and in several opportunities supported the Colombian Air Force (Fuerza Aérea Colombiana – FAC) in the operation of their three IA-58A, whilst backing from the factory FMA was unavailable during its privatization process to Lockheed Martin.
+Squadron technical crews have extensive experience on the type and in several opportunities supported the Colombian Air Force (Fuerza Aérea Colombiana – FAC) in the operation of their three IA-58A, whilst backing from the factory FMA was unavailable during its privatisation process to Lockheed Martin.
+In accordance with the FAU trouble free experience with maintaining the Pucará, all mayor 1050 and 2100 hours airframe inspections, have been extended to 1200 and 2400 hours respectively and Turbomeca has stretched the TBO (Time between Overhaul) of the Astazou XVI-G engines – carried out by FMA/LMAASA – from 1200 hours to 1500 hours.
+The good availability and low fail index of the aircraft is demonstrated by one Pucará flying 64,2 hours on one month, a record amongst the FAU combat squadrons.

 The French built Astazou engine.
 Spares are hard to come by these days…(Copyright ernesto Blanco Calcagno/aipressman.com)